whatkimkong/shelterme-TH0Hackathon-03.2022/README.md

 # ShelterMe #

->> MERN Stack App Developed by Kim Lyons Hernandez @whatkimkong, with assistance from Julian S. ** Need Last Name ** and Zinet Hyssen.
+>> MERN Stack App Developed by Kim Lyons Hernandez @whatkimkong, with assistance from Julian S. and Zinet Hyssen.
->> Conceptualised within THPoint0 Hackathon around International Womens Day March 2022 with an addition 3 Team members, Beatriz Karoline who designed the Figma Prototype below, Winifred, and Eri Yamamoto
+>> Conceptualised within THPoint0 Hackathon around International Womens Day March 2022 with an addition 3 Team members, Beatriz Karoline Cordeiro da Silva who designed the Figma Prototype below, Winifred, and Eri Yamamoto
 This app was created for a project to help refugees find shelter for both their bodies and their minds - encompassing our indentity as ShelterMe.
 ## Shelter of Body
 Volunteers can submit information to offer shelter for a number of people and a set amount of time.